-- Low mileage: If you no longer need to commute to work, you’ll save on your car insurance.
+- Low mileage: If you no longer need to commute to work, you could save on your car insurance.

 Cost of auto insurance for seniors

-Seniors tend to be the safest drivers, but they’re more likely to suffer injury or death in a crash.
+Seniors tend to be relatively safe drivers, but they are statistically more likely to suffer injury or death in a crash.
 The higher risk means higher premiums when compared to someone who is 35 years old.
 Fortunately, senior car insurance is less expensive than teen auto insurance.

 Laura Adams, an insurance expert, explains, “While you might think that seniors pay more for auto insurance, their rates are lower than for teen drivers.
 That’s because seniors generally have more driving experience, obey speed limits and drive fewer annual miles than younger drivers.”